mayakacz/mayakacz/README.md

-**Software Supply Chain Security PM.
-Cryptography nerd.
-Puzzle and ice cream lover.**

-:thinking: Product Manager at GitHub

-:closed_lock_with_key: Working on software supply chain security - patch, sign, and verify all the things!
+Product Manager at GitHub :thinking: working on software supply chain security :closed_lock_with_key:

-:woman: Pronouns: she/her
+Pronouns: she/her :woman:

-:ear: Sounds like: "catch a rough ski"
+Sounds like :ear: "catch a rough ski"

-**My working style**
+I love :icecream:

-If something is incorrect, or incomplete - just fix it.
+My working style: If something is incorrect, or incomplete - just fix it.
 I prefer suggested edits and PRs over comments or pings.

-**Get in touch**

-:bird: Find me on Twitter at [@MayaKaczorowski](https://twitter.com/MayaKaczorowski)

 [Looking for slides from a talk I gave?](https://github.com/mayakacz/presentation-slides)